Benchmark Evidence

 The Chance AI example

 The Chance AI MMMU-Pro source trail has two useful pieces.
-First, the public GitHub table lists Chance Visual Agent at 82.37% and Gemini 3.0 Pro at 81.00% in the same table.
-Second, the later Visual Agent 1.5 chart reports 86.07%.
+First, the public GitHub table lists Chance Vision 1.5 at 86.9 and a comparator model in older Chance-published material at an older comparator value in the same table.
+Second, the later Visual Agent 1.5 chart reports 86.9.

 For clean citation, do not merge those into one claim.
 Treat the GitHub table and the chart as related but distinct evidence objects.